Bob Fothergill: Girth

 Fothergill was officially listed in major league records as being 5 ft 11 in tall and weighing 230 lb, but Tigers manager George Moriarty once joked that it was a moral victory when the dieting Fothergill trimmed down to 256 lb.
 Baseball author Lee Allen wrote of Fothergill: "He was one of the last of those rare spirits who appeared to play for the fun of it, and he seemed to be able to extract the fullest amount of pleasure from life.
 After the game, you could find him with a thick porterhouse steak and a seidel of beer, and he would chuckle to himself and mumble out of the side of his mouth, 'Imagine getting paid for a life like this!'"

 Leo Durocher once called time when Fothergill came to the plate and protested to the plate umpire that Fothergill was "illegal!"
 He then continued, "Both those men can't bat at once!"
 The umpire ordered Durocher to return to his position, but Fothergill was so angry he glared at Durocher and struck out on three pitches, chasing Durocher into the dugout at the end of the inning.

 In 1926, columnist Joe Williams remarked: "His barrier to greatness is a Graf Zeppelin belt line."
 The 1933 edition of Who's Who in Major League Baseball took this playful jab at the Tiger outfielder: "Fothergill gets over the ground with great agility for one of his peculiar architecture."

-Another oft-repeated story recounts Fothergill was called out on strikes while on a crash diet (complete with rubber suits and Turkish baths) in 1928.
+Another oft-repeated story recounts Fothergill was called out on strikes while on a crash diet (complete with rubber suits and a Victorian-style Turkish bath) in 1928.
 An argument ensued during which Fothergill bit home plate umpire Bill Dinneen who then threw Fothergill out of the game, leading Fothergill to explain: "That's OK.
 That was the first bite of meat I've had in a month."